“Can I park at Epcot and go to Magic Kingdom?”

 Bonus: Facts About Disney’s Monorail System

-The presence of Walt Disney World’s monorail was groundbreaking in the United States was groundbreaking for it’s time and remains an iconic part of guests’ magical experience.
+The presence of Walt Disney World’s monorail was groundbreaking in the United States for it’s time and remains an iconic part of guests’ magical experience.
 It’s a fixture not only for it’s efficiency, but it’s classic design as well.
 Here are some interesting facts about the system.

 - The Walt Disney World Monorail System began operation on October 1, 1971 with two Magic Kingdom routes